Oluwanifemi and Emmanuel here

 Twitter introduces Newsletter to Twitter Web

-Barely two weeks after Revue acquisition, Twitter has added a Newsletter feature to its web version.
+Barely two weeks after its acquisition of Revue, Twitter has added a Newsletter feature to its web version.
 This was quite expected, but we don’t know when it will be available on the mobile app.

 On the acquisition, Twitter Product lead, Kayvon Beykpour said the plan is either for Revue to be a standalone app or be added as a feature on Twitter.
 Now we know what they were up to.